The Shadow of What Was Lost

-The Shadow of What Was Lost is a 2014 Australian high fantasy novel, the debut novel by James Islington.
+The Shadow of What Was Lost is a 2014 high fantasy novel, the debut novel by Australian author James Islington.
 It is the first book in The Licanius Trilogy, followed by An Echo of Things to Come and The Light of All That Falls.

-In a world formerly ruled by Augurs who could see the future, the use of Essence to complete magical tasks is highly restricted.
-When an ancient barrier protecting the world from demons begins to fail, young Augur Davian must embrace his powers.
+Plot summary

 Premise

 Until twenty years ago, Andarra was ruled by the Augurs, who had various powers including precognition and time manipulation.
 They were assisted by the Gifted, who could use their life energy, or Essence, to perform various magical tasks.
 Unlike Gifted, Augurs could not only draw Essence from an inner Reserve, but could also manipulate Essence from another sources by using a less understood power.
 Somehow, the Augurs’ abilities became corrupted and their visions became less accurate.
 In their struggle to keep power, a civil war broke out.
 Royalists led by King Kevran Andras were victorious.
 All known Augurs were killed and new Augurs were quickly executed, and only two Gifted schools (Tol Athien and Tol Shen) survived.
 The Four Tenets were instituted by the Andras family.
 The Tenets are a magical contract which limit the abilities of the Gifted; they must obey orders from Administrators and may not use Essence to harm others.